jensbri/python-novice-inflammation/episodes/08-func.md

 ```

 But we would be in trouble as soon as we had to do this more than a couple times.
-Cutting and pasting it is going to make our code get very long and very repetitive,
+Copying and pasting it is going to make our code get very long and very repetitive,
 very quickly.
 We'd like a way to package our code so that it is easier to reuse,
 a shorthand way of re-executing longer pieces of code.
 In Python we can use 'functions'.